mozart/sublime-oz/README.md

 correctly implemented and not automatic.

 ## Usage

-The main feature that needs input from the user is feed like commands When you feed something, it should automatically start *ozengine* subprocess.
-The default shortcuts are the following :
+To evaluate some code, you need to feed it to the Oz compiler.
+This can be done from the "Oz" menu, from the context menu or with the following shortcuts.

  * Feed Line : **Ctrl-. + Ctrl-l**
- * Feed Region : **Ctrl-. + Ctrl-r**
+ * Feed Region (selected text): **Ctrl-. + Ctrl-r**
- * Feed Buffer : **Ctrl-. + Ctrl-b**
+ * Feed Buffer (the whole file): **Ctrl-. + Ctrl-b**

+It may be useful to kill the running compiler.
+This is also available in the "Oz" menu, or with a shortcut.
+The compiler will be restarted automatically on the next feed command.

- * Kill oz : **Ctrl-. + Ctrl-k**
+ * Kill oz : **Ctrl-. + h**

-Please note that once you started the ozengine subprocess you will need to kill it manually.

 ## Features

+  * OPI Integration - Submit current line/selection/file to the Oz compiler (as with the Emacs OPI).
   * Syntax Highlighting - detects files matching the pattern `*.oz`.
-  * Comments - Applies Oz-style single line (%) comments using standard commands/shortcuts.
+  * Comments - Comment/Uncomment Oz code using standard commands/shortcuts.
-  * Feed Line - Feed the current line, compile and execute it within ozengine as in the classic OPI
-  * Feed Region - Feed the current region, compile and execute it within ozengine as in the classic OPI
-  * Feed Buffer - Feed the current buffer, compile and execute it within ozengine as in the classic OPI

 ## Automatic Installation